French Writer Jean Giono

-Jean Giono was born in March 30th, 1895 and grew up in a small Provençal town called Manosque in the French department of Alpes-de-Haute-Provence.
-His father was a Piedmontese cobbler and mother a laundress.
+Jean Giono was born on March 30th, 1895, and grew up in a small Provençal town called Manosque in the French department of Alpes-de-Haute-Provence.
+His father was a Piedmontese cobbler and his mother a laundress.
 Much of Giono’s love for nature was due in fact to his childhood visits to a sheep herding family during the summer.
-These pastoral highland adventures were pleasant memories which stayed with him in adulthood, and eventually became the base for which he weaved his earthy grass-roots writing.
+These pastoral highland adventures were pleasant memories which stayed with him in adulthood and became the base for which he weaved his earthy grass-roots writing.

-Giono’s honest and straightforward eloquence breathed life into his cherished settings of Provence.
-In his writing, it is evident that he had an arduous love affair with his homeland.
-Giono’s beautiful prose bears witness to the fact that he rarely strayed far from his hometown of Manosque, or the surrounding villages of Apt, Banon, Forcalquier, Lurs, and Mane – those nearby local villages for which he set many of the backdrops of his stories.
+Jean Giono’s honest eloquence breathed life into his cherished settings of Provence.
+In his writing, he had an arduous love affair with his homeland.
+Giono’s beautiful prose bears witness to the fact that he did not stray far from his hometown of Manosque, or the surrounding villages of Apt, Banon, Forcalquier, Lurs, and Mane- those nearby local villages for which he set many of the backdrops of his stories.

 Giono had a rare gift.
-Even though he had lacked the opportunity to take his education further, somehow he still managed to educate himself – most likely through his voracious appetite for reading.
-Known to be an autodidact, he learned to hone his writing craft by reading the Bible, a gift from his father before he died – an irony in itself since both father and son were both professed atheists.
+Despite his lack of opportunity to take his education further, he still schooled himself through his voracious appetite for reading.
+Known to be an autodidact, he learned to hone his writing craft by reading the Bible, a gift from his father before he died- an irony since both father and son were both professed atheists.

-Giono also studied the Classics, and French prose – writers such as Marcel Proust and Andre Gide – curiously enough and even more so, he had a fascination for American writers such as the humanist poet, egalitarian and pantheist – Walt Whitman and regionalist writers, Herman Melville (from the north) and William Faulkner (from the south).
+Giono also studied the Classics, and French prose- writers such as Marcel Proust and Andre Gide, and even more so, he had a fascination for American writers such as the humanist poet, egalitarian and pantheist Walt Whitman and regionalist writers Herman Melville (from the north) and William Faulkner (from the south).

-It seemed that the odds stacked against Jean Giono.
-By the time he turned sixteen, he had dropped out of high school took on a banking job to help financially support his family due to his father’s advanced age and failing health.
+The odds stacked against Jean Giono.
+By the time he turned sixteen, he had dropped out of high school and took on a banking job to help subsidize his family because of his father’s advanced age and failing health.

 To make matters worse, the onset of World War I ensured even more hardship for the young man.
-Giono was called up to serve the entire length of the war.
-It was the bloody battle of Verdun and the loss of his best friend that would forever impact his views on the human conflict.
+Giono received a call to serve the entire length of the war.
+It was the bloody battle of Verdun and losing his best friend that would forever impact his views on the human conflict.

-After the War, Giono went back home to Manosque.
+After the war, Giono went back home to Manosque.
 He returned to his old banking job.
-Even though he found employment to his satisfaction, yet felt something amiss as expressed in his own words when he explains how his repetitive work had somehow taunted him to take up a more significant challenge:
+Even though he found employment to his satisfaction, he felt something amiss as expressed in his own words when he explains how his repetitive work had somehow taunted him to take up a more significant challenge: